Gerak Khas (Malaysian Army unit): Bases

-Only two are still under the command of the 21st Special Service Group.
-The camps are as follows:
+Currently, two primary installations remain under the direct command of the 21st Special Service Group:

 Camp Sungai Udang

-Camp Sungai Udang is known as the 'Home of the Commandos' and the spiritual home of the Gerak Khas.
-The Pusat Latihan Peperangan Khas (PULPAK; 'Special Warfare Training Centre') was established here in 1976 as part of the 3rd Malaysian Plan and the expansion of the Armed Forces.
-Due to overcrowding at Sungai Udang Military Camp, the 22nd Commando Regiment relocated to Kuala Kubu Bharu in 1983.
-This camp is still occupied by two Gerak Khas regiments today.
+Located in Malacca, Camp Sungai Udang is regarded as the "Home of the Commandos" and the unit's spiritual headquarters.
+In 1976, the Special Warfare Training Centre (Pusat Latihan Peperangan Khas; PULPAK) was established here as part of the Third Malaysia Plan and the subsequent expansion of the Malaysian Armed Forces.
+Although the 22nd Commando Regiment was relocated to Camp Erskine in Kuala Kubu Bharu in 1983 due to overcrowding, Camp Sungai Udang continues to house two Gerak Khas regiments.